Student Wellbeing and Engagement Policy

 Students require Individual Education Plans (IEP) for a multitude of reasons.
 This may be for physical as well as for cognitive reasons or there might be other factors which necessitate the creation of an IEP.

-Individual Education Plan (IEP) developed with their Student Support Group, including any adjustments and/or accommodations required, assessment modification and individual learning goals.
+An Individual Education Plan (IEP) is developed with a student’s Student Support Group, including any adjustments and/or accommodations required, assessment modification and individual learning goals.
 The Individual Learning and Education Plan outlines a meaningful educational program with high expectations for the student.

 Students with Individual Education Plans will be offered regular Student Support Group meetings to review their needs, goals and achievements.